-- 1) Prior to completing 21 credit hours, enroll in FAM 768 to develop a thesis or scholarly project proposal in consultation with the major professor. - 2) Master's advisory committee approval of the proposal is required no later than the end of the first semester enrolled in FAM 768.
-Failure to have a proposal approved by the end of the semester will result in an 'I' (incomplete) grade and preclude enrollment in subsequent FAM 768 credit hours until formal committee approval of the thesis proposal is obtained. - 3) Upon committee approval of the proposal, submit the M-3: Thesis or Scholarly Project Proposal form (see fam.uky.edu/forms) to the DGS. - 4) Within the first 30 days of the intended graduation semester (or, the first 15 days if the graduation is intended for the Summer term), the student must notify the Graduate School of intent to graduate, via the myUK portal. - 5) Complete the thesis or scholarly project in close collaboration with the major professor. - 6) Once the major professor is satisfied with the written product, the major professor will submit the thesis or scholarly project to all members of the committee via email for review (note that the final exam cannot take place fewer than four weeks after this email is sent, and more time will be required if revisions are necessary).
+- Prior to completing 21 credit hours, enroll in FAM 768 to develop a thesis or scholarly project proposal in consultation with the major professor. - 2) Master's advisory committee approval of the proposal is required no later than the end of the first semester enrolled in FAM 768.
+Failure to have a proposal approved by the end of the semester will result in an 'I' (incomplete) grade and preclude enrollment in subsequent FAM 768 credit hours until formal committee approval of the thesis proposal is obtained. - Upon committee approval of the proposal, submit the M-3: Thesis or Scholarly Project Proposal form (see fam.uky.edu/forms) to the DGS. - 4) Within the first 30 days of the intended graduation semester (or, the first 15 days if the graduation is intended for the Summer term), the student must notify the Graduate School of intent to graduate, via the myUK portal. - 5) Complete the thesis or scholarly project in close collaboration with the major professor. - 6) Once the major professor is satisfied with the written product, the major professor will submit the thesis or scholarly project to all members of the committee via email for review (note that the final exam cannot take place fewer than four weeks after this email is sent, and more time will be required if revisions are necessary).
 The committee will have two weeks to review the document and indicate to the major professor via email whether the student may schedule the final exam with the Graduate School.

-- 7) Once a majority of committee members indicate via email to the major professor that the thesis or project is suitable for defense, the major professor will inform the DGS (with documentation of that approval attached) and student in separate emails. - 8) After receiving committee approval to proceed, the student must confer with the committee to determine the day, time, and location of the final exam, then schedule the final exam through the Graduate School website a minimum of two weeks in advance of the final exam date (see https://ris.uky.edu/cfdocs/gs/MastersCommittee/Student/Selection_Screen.cfm). - 9) Next, the committee must be provided with a complete and final copy of the thesis or project if any changes were necessary based on the advisory committee's review in Step 6 above (if no changes were made then the previously supplied copy will suffice).
+- 7) Once a majority of committee members indicate via email to the major professor that the thesis or project is suitable for defense, the major professor will inform the DGS (with documentation of that approval attached) and student in separate emails. - 8) After receiving committee approval to proceed, the student must confer with the committee to determine the day, time, and location of the final exam, then schedule the final exam through the Graduate School website a minimum of two weeks in advance of the final exam date (see https://ris.uky.edu/cfdocs/gs/MastersCommittee/Student/S election Screen.cfm).
+Students are expected to complete the final exam in person.
+A virtual defense via Zoom is possible under special circumstances, in consultation with the major professor and committee members. - 9) Next, the committee must be provided with a complete and final copy of the thesis or project if any changes were necessary based on the advisory committee's review in Step 6 above (if no changes were made then the previously supplied copy will suffice).